joakimk/debitech_soap/README.markdown

 Known issues
 ----

 - Does not work with Ruby 1.9 (does not have "soap/wsdlDriver").
-I have no been able to get "savon" work.
+We have not been able to get "savon" to work.